boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 Subject Alt Name (SAN).
 This is deployed in production by Plex {{plex-https}}.

-R-REDUCE-CA: yes, it reduces interaction with public CAs but has same number of interactions with the CPE operator's certificate authority.
+R-REDUCE-CA: yes, it reduces interaction with public CAs but has same number of interactions with the CPE operator's CA.

 R-ELIMINATE-CA: no